Using Substrate API Sidecar¶

 // in a given Sidecar block, and extract the tx hash.
 It can be adapted for

-// any Tanssi appchain.
+// any Tanssi-powered network.

 // Endpoint to retrieve the latest block